c-louie/SPS/README.md

 I also make use of 'ag' instead of grep.
 More info about that here:
     https://github.com/ggreer/the_silver_searcher

+    You WILL need to install ag, or just modify the scripts to use grep.

 Scripts use command line arugments, can use --help for more information.

 abc - ABC Info Template for zendesk